Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Binary decisions

 \subsection{Some examples}

-In the Introduction, we alluded to many examples in economic decision making.
+In the Introduction, we alluded to many examples in economic decision-making.
 To motivate the first example, we can think of a credit risk application, where with the false negative mistakes ($f(X)=-1$ and $Y=1$) the bank suffers a loss from the borrower's default, while with the false positive mistakes ($f(X)=1$ and $Y=-1$), the bank simply foregoes its potential earnings.
-Moreover, the size of the loan and other economic factors may determine the loss: \begin{example}[Lending decisions] Let $y\in\{-1,1\}$ be the default status ($=1$ if defaulted) and $f\in\{-1,1\}$ be the lending decision ($=-1$ if approved).
-Let $L(s,z)$ and $\Pi(s,z)$ be the loss and the profit functions, where $s\geq 0$ is the size of the loan, $z\in\R^{d-1}$ some other economic factors.
-The lender's loss function could be $\ell(f,y,s,z) = L(s,z)\one_{f=-1,y=1} - \Pi(s,z)\one_{f=-1,y=-1}$. \end{example}
+Moreover, the size of the loan and other economic factors may determine the loss, see also \cite{lieli2010construction}: \begin{example}[Lending decisions] Let $y\in\{-1,1\}$ be the default status ($=1$ if defaulted) and $f\in\{-1,1\}$ be the lending decision ($=-1$ if approved).
+A lender's loss function is where $L(s,z)$ and $\Pi(s,z)$ be the loss and the profit functions, $s\geq 0$ is the size of the loan, and $z\in\R^{d-1}$ some other economic factors. \end{example}

+As noted in the Introduction, an important policy debate pertains to the fairness and the discrimination bias of machine learning algorithms towards, e.g., low income groups, gender, or race.
+The following example suggests that the unfair treatment of individuals can be eliminated if the social planner assigns group-specific weights in the loss function, see also \cite{rambachan2020economic}: \begin{example}[Social planner with a disadvantaged group] Let $y\in\{-1,1\}$ be the recidivism status ($=1$ if recidivist) and $f\in\{-1,1\}$ be a binary bail decision ($=-1$ if kept in prison).
+The social planner's loss function is